 If your car’s oil pump is going bad, you’ll likely hear some telltale signs.
 The most common symptom of a failing oil pump is increased engine noise.
 You might notice a higher-than-normal idle, or your engine may make more noise when revving up.

 Other symptoms can include reduced oil pressure, which can lead to engine damage.
-If you think your oil pump might be going bad, it’s important to have it checked out by a mechanic as soon as possible.
+If you suspect your oil pump is malfunctioning, it’s essential to have it inspected by a mechanic as soon as possible.

 5.3 Bad Oil Pump Symptoms

 If your vehicle’s oil pump is failing, you’ll likely experience one or more of the following symptoms: 1.
-Reduced Oil Pressure One of the first signs that your oil pump may be failing is reduced oil pressure.
+Reduced Oil Pressure.
+One of the first signs that your oil pump may be failing is a reduction in oil pressure.

 If your pump can’t maintain proper oil pressure, it can cause serious damage to your engine.
-You may notice this symptom when you start your engine, as the oil pressure gauge will drop quickly after starting.
-Alternatively, you may see a warning light on your dash indicating low oil pressure.
+You may notice this symptom when you start your engine, as the oil pressure gauge will drop quickly after the engine is started.
+Alternatively, you may see a warning light on your dashboard indicating low oil pressure.

 If your vehicle’s engine overheats frequently, it could be due to a faulty oil pump.
-When the pump isn’t able to circulate enough oil, it can lead to excessive friction and heat build-up in the engine.
+When the pump is unable to circulate enough oil, it can lead to excessive friction and heat buildup in the engine.

 How Long Can You Drive With a Bad Oil Pump